peterurk/Cipher/README.md

 $decrypted = $cipher->decrypt($encrypted);
 ```

-The library uses `mcrypt` under the hood so make sure the extension is available.
+The library uses the OpenSSL extension so make sure it is available.

 ## Contributing guidelines